flatironinstitute/kbucket/README.md

 **Connect to hub.** This crucial field specifies the url of the kbucket hub we are connecting to.
 More about hubs below.

 KBucket will create a new directory called .kbucket within this shared directory where it will store the configuration as well as a private/public RSA PEM key pair.
-The configuration options entered are contained in the .kbucket/kbnode.json file and can be edited by hand.
+The configuration options entered are contained in the .kbucket/kbnode.json file and can be edited by hand if needed.

 To stop sharing the directory, simply use [ctrl]+c to cancel the process.
 To begin sharing again, use the above command.
 The configuration will be remembered as the default, but you will be prompted to verify the answers again, unless you use the --auto flag as follows: